 Under State law, the State Treasurer is authorized to issue and sell notes payable from the anticipated revenues of any one or more funds or groups of accounts to meet temporary cash flow shortfalls.
-Since Fiscal Year 1984-85, the State has issued tax and revenue anticipation notes, such as the State Series 2016A General Fund Notes, in order to fund cash flow shortfalls in the General Fund.
+Since Fiscal Year 1984-85, the State has issued tax and revenue anticipation notes, such as the Series 2016A Notes, in order to fund cash flow shortfalls in the General Fund.
 For certain Fiscal Years, the State has also funded cash flow shortfalls by use of Borrowable Resources.
-Since Fiscal Year 2003-04, the State has also issued education loan anticipation notes, such as the Series 2016A Notes, for local school districts in anticipation of local school district revenues to be collected at a later date.
+Since Fiscal Year 2003-04, the State has also issued education loan anticipation notes for local school districts in anticipation of local school district revenues to be collected at a later date.
 All tax and revenue anticipation notes previously issued by the State have been paid in full and on time.

 See Notes 23 and 44 to the State's Fiscal Year 2014-15 CAFR appended to this Official Statement for a discussion of State tax and revenue anticipation notes outstanding as of June 30, 2015, and of such notes issued after June 30, 2015, but before publication of the Fiscal Year 2014-15 CAFR.
-The State Series 2016A General Fund Notes are planned to be issued by the State Treasurer in July of 2016 in the principal amount of \$600 million in order to fund anticipated cash flow shortfalls in the State's General Fund in Fiscal Year 2016-17.
+The State plans to issue \$275 million of Education Loan Program Tax and Revenue Anticipation Notes, Series 2016A, on July 21, 2016.